 Now you can see why I love it so much.

 When we’re learning new skills it helps to have a template of our new behaviour.
 EMDR can help build that template.
 In a similar way to Transform, we can build positive templates for the changes you’re initiating.

 Let’s say you’re wanting to change the patterns in a relationship.
 We might build a template for you soothing yourself (if you tend to fear rejection) or of you becoming more comfortable with intimacy (if you find that difficult).

 We can even build some positive internal resources for you.
 Maybe you didn’t have a lot of encouragement growing up.
 We can build in an Inner Coach – an internalised someone who gives you the encouragement and advice you crave.

 EMDR can also be used for performance and life enhancement.

 So if you have some big event coming up that you want to be at your best for, or you just want to function at your optimal level then you can use EMDR to build positive templates, reduce anxiety around your performance, and banish things like procrastination, self-sabotage, and fear of failure.

-There’s a lot of research now that says EMDR is more effective than your ‘Gold Standard’ treatments for things like PTSD.
-So even though the treatment itself might seem a little kooky (you follow my fingers back and forth) there is plenty of evidence to say that EMDR works wonders on stuff that is notoriously hard to treat.
+EMDR is considered Best Practice for PTSD (Post Traumatic Stress Disorder).
+This is a big call.
+Therapies have to undergo a lot of research to reach this level.
+So even though the treatment itself might seem a little kooky (you follow a light back and forth) there is plenty of evidence to say that EMDR works wonders on stuff that is notoriously hard to treat.